NorthEdWAD/start-here/u12-p2-instructions.md

 Your project is complete when you've:

-1. added two text fields and an email field to your form
+1. added the designated input fields to your shipping form
-2. added a submit button to the form
+2. added a submit button to the shipping form
-3. used the HTML `<form>` element to add a form to your page
+3. used the HTML `<form>` element to start adding a form to your page

 > **NOTE:** Focus on mastering these three things.
 Quality over quantity!